kubeflow/examples/e2e/README.md

 ### Deploying Argo

 Argo is a workflow system used to automate workloads on Kubernetes.
+The Argo cli can automatically install argo on your Kubernetes cluster.

 ```
 NAMESPACE=tfworkflow